mkuzmin/stamper/documentation/arch/ADR-003-junit-as-test-framework.md

 ## Context

-We need to choose test framework
+We need to choose test framework.

 ## Decision

-We use Junit because it is standard framework for Java and it is enough to start.
+We use JUnit because it is a standard framework for JVM, and we don't have any advanced requirements yet.